w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 Rule of thumb

 - Understand the general concepts and fundamentals
-- Connect the dots... and ask questions!
+- ... and ask questions!

 # Books